jaesparza/website/content/loopAntenna.md

 A coaxial cable-based magnetic loop is an excellent starting point to being experimenting and getting familiar with the working principles.
 These antennas are typically constructed with an outer loop made with a coaxial cable of size RG-213.
 Many builds keep the structure with PVC pipes.
 To hold the loop shape better it is best to choose a cable like LMR400 due to its rigidity.
 When mounting the loop, the inner conductor and the jacket shall be shorted for efficiency reasons.
 In my build I have done this in the female connectors instead of in the cable itsefl or the male connector.
 This is a safety measure, in case I reuse the outer loop at a later point.

 ### Capacitors
-* It is very common to see antennas of these type using broadcasting type capacitors.
+* It is very common to see these antennas being tuned with broadcasting type capacitors.
 There are no impediments to using butterfly capacitors other than availability and size.
 A possible reason for the widespread use of broadcasting type is their low price and the fact that they are easy to cannibalize from vintage radios.
 * It is key not to touch the shaft of the capacitor when tunning the antenna.
 The proximity of the hand will affect the capacitance and therefore the tuning (this is known as "hand effect").
 Even worse, if the antenna is in transmission, one can get an RF burn even at low power levels.
 * A reduction gear is advisable so it is easier to tune the loop, otherwise it is very difficult to find the spot where SWR is the lowest.
 Vernier dials are a good option to implement such a reduction.